 The DPCWUCA was established in 2011 as a result of an extended freeze event in 2010 that resulted in numerous dry well complaints and sinkholes due to agricultural related groundwater pumping for frost-freeze protection.
-The FARMS goal is to reduce groundwater used for frost-freeze protection by 20% by the year 2020.
-To date, 22 FFP projects have been approved and 21 are operational.
-These projects are projected to offset 41 million gallons per freeze event.
+The FARMS goal is to reduce groundwater used for frost-freeze protection by 20%.
+Since December 2010 there have been 41 nights where the air temperature or wet bulb temperature has fallen below 34 degrees, FARMS uses the Dover FAWN station data to benchmark a cold protection event.
+To date, 31 FFP projects have been approved and 30 are operational.
+These projects are projected to offset 38.5 million gallons per cold protection event.
+FARMS analysis estimates that these projects have actually saved 39.6 mgd per event.